A modern bronze statue of a giant and some men stand in front of a grand, medieval castle

 • Fries – Belgian fries, or frites, are double-fried for extra crispiness and usually served with an array of sauces.
 You haven’t really had fries until you’ve tried them in Belgium!

-3. A deep and fascinating history
+3. You’ll find a long and fascinating history

 Belgium is packed with history, from medieval times to modern conflicts, making it a fascinating place to explore.